SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 1 Anti-Aliasing Development Journal.md

 *(Link 2's code allows an object to be spawned in a random point contantly then deletes itself after couple of seconds)*

-I applied four different anti-aliasing methods while spawning spinning objects, and for each method, I measured both the FPS count and the stress on the GPU.
-This allowed me to analyze the performance impact and GPU load caused by each anti-aliasing technique, helping to determine which method provided the best balance between visual quality and system efficiency.
+I experimented with four different anti-aliasing methods while spawning spinning objects in Unreal Engine to assess their impact on both visual quality and system performance.
+By implementing these techniques, I aimed to gauge how each method handled object edges and minimized visual artifacts, like jagged lines, in a dynamic environment with continuous motion.
+This setup provided a robust testing ground for evaluating anti-aliasing under real-time rendering conditions, ensuring that I could analyze both static and animated scenarios effectively.

+To measure performance, I recorded the FPS (frames per second) count and GPU stress for each method, allowing me to pinpoint how each anti-aliasing technique affected system load.
+The FPS count provided insight into the smoothness of the gameplay experience, while monitoring GPU usage helped determine the computational demands associated with each method.
+Through these metrics, I could compare how resource-intensive each anti-aliasing technique was, giving me a clearer picture of its overall performance impact.

+Analyzing the data, I was able to identify the anti-aliasing method that offered the best balance between visual quality and performance.
+Some techniques provided excellent edge smoothing but placed a heavier load on the GPU, while others maintained higher FPS but at the cost of reduced image clarity.
+By comparing the results, I determined which method minimized artifacts without sacrificing too much performance, offering the ideal compromise for my project’s visual and technical needs.

 ### What creative or technical approaches did you use or try, and how did this contribute to the outcome?